 Think you know everything there is to know about one of our best golfers?
 Think again, here are the top ten facts about Rory McIlroy you didn’t know.

-Rory McIlroy is a four-time winner of golf’s major events.
+Rory McIlroy is a four-time winner of golf’s major events, and one of the best Irish golfers.
 He has won a pair of PGA Championships to go with an Open Championship and a U.S. Open title.
 He only requires a victory in the Masters to complete his set.

 For 100 weeks, he’s reigned as the number one ranked golfer on the planet.
 He’s played in five Ryder Cups and won four titles.

 But, you knew all that already, didn’t you?
 Of course, you did.
 What’s not to know about Rory, Ireland’s finest golfer of our time, and perhaps of all-time?